asmaamirkhan/DeepLearningNotes/0-NNConcepts/3-ActivationFunctions.md

 ## 🤔 Why NNs Need non-linear Activation Functions
-Well, if we use linear function then the nn is just outputting a linear function of the input, so no matter how many layers out NN has 🙄, all it is doing is just computing a linear function 😕
+Well, if we use linear function then the NN is just outputting a linear function of the input, so no matter how many layers out NN has 🙄, all it is doing is just computing a linear function 😕

-> Remember that the composition of two linear functions is itself a linear function
+> ❗ Remember that the composition of two linear functions is itself a linear function

 ## 👩‍🏫 Rules For Choosing Activation Function
 * If the output is 0 or 1 (binary classification) ➡ *sigmoid* is good for output layer
-* for all other units ➡ *Relu* :sparkles:
+* For all other units ➡ *Relu* ✨

 > We can say that relu is the default choice for activation function

 Note:

 > If you are not sure which one of these functions work best 😵, try them all 🤕 and evaluate on different validation set and see which one works better and go with that 🤓😇

 ## 🧐 Read More
 * [Which Activation Function Should I Use?
 (Siraj Raval :sparkles:)](https://www.youtube.com/watch?v=-7scQpJT7uo)